virocon-organization/virocon/README.rst

 viroconcom is a software package to compute environmental contours.
-It is written in Python 3.7.4 and belongs to the software ViroCon, which also offers a GUI via the package viroconweb_.
+It is written in Python 3.7.4 and belongs to the software ViroCon, which also offers a GUI for some functionality via the package viroconweb_.

 ViroCon helps you to design marine structures, which need to withstand load combinations based on wave, wind and current.
 It lets you define